PhilNbel/IODCapstone/README.md

-# IOD SE Capstone : Eovia
+# IOD Capstone : Eovia
 Complete code for a website named **Eovia**.
 It's purpose is improve one's life through an opportunity to connect with others who share similar passions to improve social life in an individualistic society, improve self-esteem through the realization of projects with proofs and records of those feats and improve one's career through the ability to learn from others and show one's skills.

 # DOCKER